Anotopterus: Metamorphosis

+Distribution

 Hubbs et al., (1953) speculated that daggertooths have an anti-tropical distribution and live in temperate and boreal latitudes at either pole.
 Later work investigating the distributional overlap between daggertooths and Pacific salmon (Oncorhynchus sp.) seemed to verify this assertion although some lack of findings pointed to a spotty distribution in certain pole-ward regions.
 Counter to this assumption, however, are the findings of Kim et al. (1997) who discovered that daggertooths can comprise a sizable portion of the diets of deep diving tuna in certain areas of the tropical, west Pacific.
 It is possible that the latitudinal distribution of daggertooths is anti-tropical in the epipelagic with preferred temperatures being available at depth worldwide, which would also explain the conservation of such few species with near global distributions.